ansible-collections/ibm_zos_core/docs/source/migration/migration-core.rst

 - **Predictable returns** - Return values are standardized for automation workflows, rather than dynamically based on module operation results.

-**Impact on Existing Playbooks:**
+**Impact on existing playbooks:**
 -------

-To achieve consistent naming across the collection, some module options and return values are renamed:
+To standardize naming across the collection, some module options and return values are renamed:

-- **Breaking changes** - Some module options and return values have new names with no backward compatibility.
+- **Breaking changes** - Some module options and return values were renamed and are not backward compatible.
 - **Aliased changes** - Other module options have new primary names, with old names still supported as aliases.

-🚨 Modules: Breaking and Non-Breaking Changes
+Modules: Breaking and non-breaking changes
 =============================================

 Breaking changes are all the module options that are renamed where the old names are no longer supported.
 It also includes any return values which are renamed.
-Any automation which relies on these values should be updated.
+Ensure that any automation which relies on these values are updated.

 Non-breaking changes are all the module options that are renamed for consistency across the collection, but still have the old module